Axway/platform-management-docs/content/en/docs/management_guide/configuring_and_managing_identity_providers/managing_identity_provider_configuration/role_assignments.md

 date: 2021-08-12
 ---

-Administrators use the _Role Assignments_ section to define the platform roles and teams for a user when they log in to the platform the first time for a configured IdP.
+Administrators use the _Role Assignments_ section to define the platform roles and teams for a user when they sign in to the platform the first time for a configured IdP.

 ## Default role and team assignments